 Applicants who have completed an approved university degree must meet the following criteria:

-- Successful completion of an approved university degree with a minimum UGPA of 70%
+- Successful completion of an approved university degree with a minimum UGPA of 70% The competitive average will be calculated based on the last 30 credit hours of approved post-secondary courses presented.

 - Successful completion of the following admission requirement courses: